 Chinese Students normally apply for a six month D-4 visa as the 90 day C-3 visa is often rejected.
 Chinese students will need to come to the school administrative office to submit the required documents to the school administration and the school will issue a letter of admission after document screening process.
 The sponsor or guardian providing the letter of Sponsorship must come to a Korean Immigration Office with the necessary documents including an admissions letter (adademic documents, financial documents etc) to apply for a recognitition of visa issuance.
 It normally takes 3-4 weeks from application to visa issuance for the Immigration office to review the documents and issue the recognition of visa issuance.
 Once the recognition of visa issuance (granted with a number is issued, the student will be notified of this number and get the visa from a Korean consulate office in China.

 The center provides useful information for students looking for a place to stay around the university.
-The cost of boarding house is around 350,000won per month (a room for two) and at least two meals are provided per day (breakfast, dinner).
+The cost of boarding house is around 500,000won per month, and at least two meals are provided per day (breakfast, dinner).

-3. Gosiwon (Rooms with a Desk and a Bed)
+[Gosiwon (Rooms with a desk and a bed)]

 The Center provides information on Gosiwon to students upon request.
-Gosiwon cost range 250,000~350,000won per month.
+Gosiwon cost range 300,000 - 400,000won per month.
 Gosiwons are convenient as they provide a shared kitchen for cooking and a laundry area.

 |Before first day of term: 85% of tuition refundable

 - during the first week of term: 50% of tuition refundable

 - after the first week of term: no refund